-Indoor air pollutants cause 50% of illnesses globally.
-This statistic should catch the attention of every physician, every lawmaker and every layperson reading this paper.
+Indoor air contaminants cause significant damage to health globally.
 It is staggering to comprehend the enormous impact on our global society as literally millions of individuals and families are harmed by contaminants inside our homes, schools and workplaces.
+The financial costs are equally staggering with estimates in the hundreds of billions of dollars.
+The statistics presented throughout this paper should catch the attention of every physician, every lawmaker and every layperson.

 Changes over the years in building philosophy, construction materials, pesticides, usage patterns, etc., along with new awareness and improved testing capabilities, have brought us to the understanding that some buildings are sick and can make their occupants sick.
 Shoddy construction practices and environmental disasters also contribute.
 Americans spend, on average, 22 hours a day indoors.
 As such, it is a disconcerting thought that the structures we live in, work at and where we educate our children might lead to significant and even deadly health problems.
 As a society, we trust and even cherish many of these edifices.
 Yet some harbor hidden and harmful dangers.
 Imagine how different things could be if the truth came to light and all vested parties worked together to improve our indoor air.